Best Places To See Northern Lights in Norway on a Budget

 Fortunately, Norwegian Airlines flies to Norway from London and they offer really good prices.
 This got me thinking.
 What are the best places to see northern lights in Norway?
 A Google search later, I booked a February trip to Tromsø, northern Norway.

 Tromsø, Norway, is 400 km north of the Arctic circle and is the northernmost city in the world, with a population of more than 50,000.
 North of Tromsø, it’s reindeer and Sami territory.
 Known as the “Paris of the North,” Tromsø is the Norwegian gateway to the Arctic and despite its extreme location (it’s further north than Murmansk, Russia), it is very lively.
 We were spoiled for choice when it came to restaurants and activities, even in the dead of winter–which was hard to believe.

 What’s the Best Time to See Northern Lights in Norway?

 Northern Lights are best seen in winter, when long periods of darkness and the frequency of clear nights provide many good opportunities to watch the auroral displays.

 In Norway, October through March is considered the best time of the year, with January and February considered peak months for Northern Lights activity.

 Usually the best time of night, on clear nights, to watch for auroral displays is magnetic midnight (adjust for local time).
 We saw two very long episodes of northern lights that lasted more than an hour at around 10 and 11pm, respectively.

 Where Can you See Northern Lights in Norway?

 Tromsø lies 69° North, almost right in the middle of the Aurora Belt that’s between 65° and 72°.
-This makes it geographically one of the best places to see Northern Lights, even on a night with KP-index of 0.
-You can’t go far wrong by landing in Tromso, renting a vehicle and being ready to travel in winter road conditions.
+This makes it geographically one of the best places in the world to see Northern lights, even on a night with KP-index of 0.
+You can’t go far wrong by landing in Tromsø, renting a vehicle, and being ready to travel in winter road conditions.